datreant/datreant/docs/Group.rst

 Reference: Group
 ================
-.. autoclass:: MDSynthesis.Group
+.. autoclass:: mdsynthesis.Group
     :members:
     :inherited-members:

 Reference: Members
 ==================
-The class :class:`MDSynthesis.Core.Aggregators.Members` is the interface used by a **Group** to manage its members.
+The class :class:`mdsynthesis.core.aggregators.Members` is the interface used by a **Group** to manage its members.
 It is not intended to be used on its own, but is shown here to give a detailed view of its methods.

-.. autoclass:: MDSynthesis.Core.Aggregators.Members
+.. autoclass:: mdsynthesis.core.aggregators.Members
     :members:
     :inherited-members: